giantswarm/docs/src/content/general/architecture/capi/index.md

 3. Create a bootstrap cluster using [kind](https://kind.sigs.k8s.io/).
 4. Install the Cluster API (CAPI) controllers on it.
 5. Create the management CAPI resources on the bootstrapping cluster to trigger the provision of the real infrastructure on the provider.
 It creates the actual Kubernetes cluster in the customer infrastructure.
-6. Move the Cluster API controllers and resources to the real management cluster in the end provider.
+6. Install the Cluster API controllers on the real management cluster and move the resources to it.
 7. Deploy our App platform on top of the management cluster.
 8. Deploy our monitoring system on top of the management cluster.
 9. Deploy all additional operators that enhances the API (organizations, RBAC, etc).